sz3407/SSI-CUSP-2022-Capstone/README.md

 | outside data      | Contains data files besides primary reports.        |
 | sample input data | Contains examples of primary report data.           |

+### Report

+The final report for this project is provided as a pdf file.

 ### Visualization

 The data in this project can be further explored on the public dashboard.
 Please feel free to check it out yourself.